cagov/data-infrastructure/docs/code/local-setup.md

 If you have not yet installed it on your system, you can follow the instructions for it [here](https://docs.astral.sh/uv/getting-started/installation/).
 Most of the ODI team uses [Homebrew](https://brew.sh) to install the package.
+We do not recommend installing `uv` using `pip`: as a tool for managing Python environments, it makes sense for it to live outside of a particular Python distribution.

 ### 2. Install Python dependencies